 An Inquiry into the probable Parallax and Magnitude of the fixed stars, from the Quantity of Light which they afford us, and the particular Circumference of their Situation.

 In this paper, Michell suggested that double or multiple stars that are close together are bound by their gravitation and could not arise by chance.
-He predicted that many more incidences of such binary stars would be discovered and speculated on whether our sun is part of a star system.
+He predicted that many more incidences of such binary stars would be discovered and speculated on whether our sun is part of a star system, which wasn’t known at the time.
 He even pointed out that a knowledge of the period of orbital revolution, combined with their distance from the solar system, would provide a means of determining the mass of such a stellar pair, in comparison with the mass of the Sun.
 He also described how the aperture of the mirror in a telescope determines whether weaker stars can be seen.
 In his own words:

 We may from hence, therefore, with the highest probability conclude (the odds against the contrary opinion being many millions to one) that the stars are really collected together in clusters in some places, where they form a kind of system, whilst in others there are either few or none of them, to whatever cause this may be owing, whether to their mutual gravitation, or to some other law or appointment of the Creator.
 And the natural conclusion from hence is, that it is highly probable in particular, and next to a certainty in general, that such double stars, &c. as appear to consist of two or more stars placed very near together, do really consist of stars placed near together, and under the influence of some general law, whenever the probability is very great, that there would not have been any such stars so near together, if all those, that are not less bright than themselves, had been scattered at random through the whole heavens.